-Elementary School General Obligation Bonds, Series B Debt Service Fund" (the "Debt Service Fund") for the Bonds and used only for payment of principal of and interest on the Bonds.
-Any excess proceeds of the Bonds not needed for the authorized purposes for which the Bonds are being issued shall be transferred to the Debt Service Fund and applied to the payment of principal of and interest on the Bonds.
-If, after payment in full of the Bonds, there remain excess proceeds, any such excess amounts shall be transferred to the general fund of the District.
+Any accrued interest on the Bonds, when received by the District from the sale of the Bonds, and any surplus moneys in the Escrow Fund, when received by the District following the redemption of the Refunded Bonds, shall be kept separate and apart in a fund designated as the "Santa Barbara Unified School District, 2012 General Obligation Refunding Bonds, Series A Debt Service Fund" (the "Refunding Bonds Debt Service Fund" and together with the Series C Debt Service Fund, the "Debt Service Fund") and used only for payment of principal of and interest on the Refunding Bonds.
+Any excess proceeds of the Refunding Bonds not needed for the authorized purposes for which the Refunding Bonds are being issued shall be transferred to the Refunding Bonds Debt Service Fund and applied to the payment of principal of and interest on the Refunding Bonds.
+If, after payment in full of the Refunding Bonds, there remain excess proceeds, any such excess amounts shall be transferred to the general fund of the District.

-Moneys in the Building Fund and the Debt Service Fund may be invested in any one or more investments generally permitted to school districts under the laws of the State of California or as permitted by the Resolution, including guaranteed investment contracts.
-Moneys in the Building Fund and the Debt Service Fund are expected to be invested through the Santa Barbara County Investment Pool.
+Moneys in the Refunding Bonds Debt Service Fund may be invested in any one or more investments generally permitted to school districts under the laws of the State of California or as permitted by the Refunding Resolution.
+Moneys in the Refunding Bonds Debt Service Fund are expected to be initially invested through the Santa Barbara County Investment Pool.
 See "SANTA BARBARA COUNTY INVESTMENT POOL" herein.